solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-02-generate-and-store-vectors.md

 3. In Visual Studio Code, open a new integrated terminal window.

+4. Before running the API, which will send requests to Azure OpenAI, you must log into Azure using the `az login` command.
+At the terminal window, run:

+    ```azurecli
+    az login
+    ```

+5. Complete the login process in your browser.

+6. At the terminal prompt, change directories to `python/07-build-copilot`.

-4. Ensure the intgrated terminal window is running within your Python virutal environment by activating your virtual environment using a command from the table below, selecting the appropriate command for your OS and shell.
+7. Ensure the intgrated terminal window is running within your Python virutal environment by activating your virtual environment using a command from the table below, selecting the appropriate command for your OS and shell.

     | Platform | Shell | Command to activate virtual environment |
     | -------- | ----- | --------------------------------------- |